my-first-withjankar/Art-by-mahdi/README.md

 # Artist: Mahdi Ki

-my project live link [Create React App](https://art-by-mahdi-ki.web.app).
+my project live link [https://art-by-mahdi-ki.web.app].

 * this web for a particular person named: Mahdi Ki
 * in this web added a header , a services section and a gallery section.